Martin C. Schmalz: Education

 Schmalz graduated with a Diplom-Ingenieur in Mechanical Engineering from the University of Stuttgart as the valedictorian, winning the Artur Fischer Preis.
 He received a scholarship from the Studienstiftung des Deutschen Volkes, Germany’s most prestigious scholarship foundation.
 He obtained his PhD in economics from Bendheim Center for Finance of Princeton University, and was granted a Fellowship of Woodrow Wilson Scholars while pursuing it.

 Career

 Schmalz served as assistant professor of finance at the University of Michigan's Ross School of Business from 2012 to 2018.
 He then joined Oxford's Saïd Business School as associate professor of finance (with tenure) in 2019.
 He was elected Head of the Finance, Accounting, Management, and Economics Area in 2022.

 In 2023, Schmalz was also named the Chief Economist and Director of the Office of Economic and Risk Analysis (OERA) of the Public Company Accounting Oversight Board (PCAOB).
 He succeeded Luigi Zingales in this role, who was the founding director of PCAOB's Center for Economic Analysis since 2013.
-He served there until May of 2025.
+He served there until May 2025.

 Additionally, since 2023 he serves as a Director of Global Corporate Governance Colloquia (GCGC).